+What is the time commitment for volunteering at an event?
 Volunteer shift times vary depending on the event.
 Volunteers are required to stay for the entire shift that they are assigned to, and usually shift times run 4-8 hours long.
 Schedules are always flexible before an event as long as the volunteer notifies the state office before the event.

+What is the difference between a State Game and a special event?
 The State Games are Olympic-type competitions that are held four times a year.
 The events included are comprehensive, thus the need for many volunteers to help with competitions and social activities.
 The State Games typically require anywhere from 100 volunteers to 500 volunteers.

 Special Events are state fundraising events that Special Olympics Colorado hosts.
 We typically need fewer volunteers to host these events.
 We appreciate your interest in volunteering for any and all of our events.
 For a list of the types of roles for volunteers at our State Games and Special Events, click here.

+Where are events held?
 Events are held throughout the five different area programs across Colorado.
 State Games are held throughout the state, while most of the Special Events are held in the Denver metro area.

+How can I get a group/my company involved?
 We are always looking for groups and companies to get involved with Special Olympics Colorado.
 Certain events, like the State Games, are very large and require more volunteers than some of our local competitions or Special Events, so we encourage you to seek out opportunities for those events first.
 You can register a group online or contact Kady Moore, Volunteer and Family Manager, by email or phone 720.359.3103 to get your group involved.

 If you are interested in sponsorship opportunities, click here.

+Do you need administrative help in the office?
 We are always looking for volunteers who can come into the SOCO state office to help with general office duties.
 We are looking for help during regular business hours.
 If you would like to volunteer in the SOCO office, please contact Kady Moore, Volunteer and Family Manager, by email or phone 720.359.3103 to set up a schedule.

+I need to keep track of my volunteer hours for school, work, etc. How do I get a record of my volunteer time?
 You can bring a volunteer form with you for someone to sign at the event or you can contact Kady Moore, Volunteer and Family Manager, by email or phone 720.359.3103 after the event and she will send you a letter with your volunteer hours.